Sweetener (album): United States

 On the US Billboard Hot 100 chart, issue dated September 1, 2018, ten of Grande's songs (nine of which are from Sweetener) charted simultaneously, placing Grande as the fourth female artist with the most simultaneous entries on the chart for a female soloist, behind Taylor Swift, Beyoncé, and Cardi B. The same week, Grande ascended to number one on the Artist 100 chart, due to strong album sales and song streams.
 In its second week, Sweetener descended to number four, moving 75,000 equivalent album units, while in its third week, it fell one position to number five, with a furthered 56,000 units earned.

 Sweetener was ranked 38th on the 2018 year-end Billboard 200 chart.
 The succeeding year, on the 2019 year-end Billboard 200 chart, Sweetener was ranked as 32nd most popular album of the year.
-On April 3, 2019, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the US.
+On August 17, 2023, the fifth anniversary of its release, Sweetener was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the US.
 As of June 2020, the album has sold 321,000 copies in the country.

 Other territories

 Sweetener topped the record charts of 22 territories, and reached the top 10 in six other markets.
 In the United Kingdom, Sweetener debuted at number one on the UK Albums Chart, moving 45,000 album-equivalent units.
 It became her second number-one album in the UK, and her fastest selling album to date.
 Following its release, two album tracks entered the UK Singles Chart as "Breathin" debuted at number eight, and "Sweetener" landed at number 22, while the single "God Is a Woman" ascended six places to number six.
 Sweetener was the best-performing album of 2018 by a foreign female artist in the UK.
 It has been certified platinum by the British Phonographic Industry (BPI), for shipments of over 300,000 units in the country.

 In Australia, the album became Grande's third number one on the ARIA Albums Chart.
 All 15 of the album's tracks placed on the ARIA Singles Chart simultaneously, becoming Grande's first album to do so.
-It ranked as the country's fourth-best-selling solo album by a female artist in 2018.
+It ranked as the country's fourth-best-selling album by a female soloist in 2018.
 Additionally, two Sweetener singles, "No Tears Left to Cry" and "God Is a Woman", landed in ARIA's annual top singles chart for the same year.